Biden abroad: Pitching America to welcoming if wary allies

 Biden abroad: Pitching America to welcoming if wary alliesNew

 WASHINGTON (AP) — President Joe Biden spent his first trip overseas highlighting a sharp break from his disruptive predecessor.
-He sold the idea that the United States was once more a reliable ally with a steady hand at the wheel, a pitch welcomed by European allies and even acknowledged by a longtime foe.
-Biden’s week across the Atlantic was a mix of messaging and deliverables, but questions remain as to whether those allies will trust that Biden truly represents a long-lasting reset or whether Russia’s Vladimir Putin will alter his nation’s misbehavior.
+Biden sold the idea the United States is again a reliable ally with a steady hand at the wheel, a pitch welcomed by European allies and even acknowledged by a longtime foe.
+Biden’s multilateral summits with fellow democracies were largely punctuated by sighs of relief from European leaders who’d been rattled by President Donald Trump over four years.
+But questions remain as to whether those allies will trust that Biden truly represents a long-lasting reset or whether Russian President Vladimir Putin will alter his nation’s misbehavior.
+Putin calls Biden an experienced statesman “very different” from Trump.